niplav/site/masturbation_and_attractiveness.md

 * 5 (flake): person gave contact information, but did not reply
 * 6 (date): person showed up to the date

-Results were logged in a CSV <!--TODO: link-->file.
+Results were logged in a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values).

 ### Justification for Cold Approach as a Method